Hum in Croatia: The Smallest Town in the World!

 The Avenue of Glagolites comprises a total of 11 monuments and leads from the town Roc to the town gate of Hum.
 If you are on your way to Hum by car, you will most likely pass monument No. 7 – “The Rise of the Istrian Code of Law” (Uspon istarskog razvoda).

-Inside the historical buildings of the old town are some really lovey accommodations, mostly private run apartments.
-Perfect if you want to spend the night in the smallest town in the world and take a closer look at the surroundings of Hum and the hinterland of Istria.
+Inside the historical buildings of the old town are really lovey accommodations.
+Perfect if you want to spend the night in the smallest town in the world and take a closer look at the surroundings and the hinterland of Istria.
 Here are our accommodation recommendations for Hum… It is worth a look!

 - Holiday House: The House Vera delights its visitors on 110 m2 with a beautiful ambience, 2 bedrooms and a cozy fireplace room.

 - Apartment: The Apartment Dores is a charmingly furnished holiday apartment which is ideal for 2 people.

 - Holiday Apartment: The holiday apartment Adorma Hum is situated in a great location in the middle of Hum and is also furnished in a very lovely and modern way.

 More about Istria in Croatia:

 Disclosure: Some of the links below are affiliate links.
 Meaning that if you click on certain links, and then subsequently purchase a product, I will receive a small commission at no extra cost to you.